-Results and Discussion
+2. Results and discussion

-Pathway Complexity as a Biosignature
+(a) Pathway Complexity as a biosignature

-We propose a measure of complexity based on the construction of an object through joining operations, starting with a set of connected substructures, where structures already built in the process can be used in subsequent joining operations.
+We propose a measure of complexity based on the construction of an object through joining operations, starting with a set of basic substructures, where structures already built in the process can be used in subsequent joining operations.
 The sequence of joining operations that constructs the objects can be defined as a complexity pathway, and the number of associated joining operations is defined as the complexity of that pathway.
-The complexity of the object in relation to the set of substructures is defined as the lowest complexity of any pathway.
-We call this complexity measure 'Pathway Complexity' and it is illustrated in Figure 2.
+The complexity of the object with respect to the set of substructures is defined as the lowest complexity of any pathway that builds the object.
+We call this complexity measure 'Pathway Complexity' and it is illustrated in figure 2.